edgedb/easy-edgedb/chapter17/index.md

 select fight(fighters.0, fighters.1);
 ```

-That's not bad, but there is a way to make it clearer: we can give names to the items in the tuple instead of using `.0` and `.1`.
-It looks like a regular computed link or property, using `:=`:
+That's not bad, but we learned a few chapters ago about named tuples and this is a good place to use them.
+Now the query is even more readable:

 ```edgeql
 with fighters := (